rdmtc/node-red-contrib-sun-position/blind_control.md

 The Input is for triggering the calculation and for setting overwrites of the blind position.

 - **reset** an incoming message with `msg.reset` is `true` or `msg.payload.reset` is `true` or where the `msg.topic` contains `resetOverwrite` and the value of `msg.payload` = `true` will reset any existing overrides.
   - **importance** (optional) when a importance is given the existing override will only reset if the importance of the message is __equal or higher__ then the importance of the existing override.
-For a reset, the same applies to the importance as for the overrise (see below).
+For a reset, the same applies to the importance as for the override (see below).
 - **position** an incoming message with a numeric property of `msg.blindPosition`, `msg.position`, `msg.level`, `msg.blindLevel`,  `msg.payload.blindPosition`, `msg.payload.position`, `msg.payload.level`, `msg.payload.blindLevel` or where the  `msg.topic` contains `manual` or `levelOverwrite` and the value of `msg.payload` is a numeric value will override any of rule/sun/.. based level of the blind.
   - If an override is already active a new message changes the blind level if the **importance** of the existing override allows this.
     - The override could also limited if  a property `msg.ignoreSameValue`, `msg.payload.ignoreSameValue` is set to true an existing override will only be changed if the position value differs from the active override position.